 Getting Started with E-Smoking Accessories

 E-cigarette accessories can make your experience more convenient or stylish, but most really aren’t necessary when you are just getting started with e-smoking.
 In this product category, you can find items like plastic wraps to give colors and patterns to batteries, button covers, funky plastic, metal or glass drip tips and carrying cases.
 If you buy a smaller e-cigarette, one accessory I do suggest considering is a portable battery charging case or PCC.
-Many e-cigarette kits include charging cases, which can be useful because a small e-cigarette such as the Envy NirVana will give you 80 puffs at the most before you have to recharge it — and that’s twice the puffs that other small e-cigarettes will give you.
+Many e-cigarette kits include charging cases, which can be useful because a small e-cigarette such as the one sold by Blu Cigs will give you 80 puffs at the most before you have to recharge it — and that’s twice the puffs that some other small e-cigarettes will give you.
 So, there’s always a chance that the battery will die when you can’t get to a USB port or power outlet.
 If you don’t have or need a PCC, I do suggest at least getting a hard carrying case to protect your e-cigarette from scratching and damage.